santhoshtr/wikipedia-ipfs/README.md

 Alteratively this application can be run from desktop or mobile(it is a Progressive web app).
 Anyway, some work is required in this front, but there is a proof of concept.
 It currently uses the wikipedia REST API and need to rewire to take content from distributed web.

+The in browser js-ipfs apis are in active development and not ready for this usecase from my testing.
+[IPNS resolving is not possible with the latest version](https://github.com/ipfs/js-ipfs/issues/2921)

 [![](./doc/images/wikivue.png)](https://wikipedia.thottingal.in/page/en/IPFS)

 ## Permanent address